 Being an international company we know the importance of bilingualism.
 We offer all employees a choice between English and Japanese lessons.

 To instill an international mindset, we also offer a “work abroad” program.
 The work abroad program enables a few employees every year to work anywhere in the world for two weeks.
 We’ll fund the trip.

-We hire international software developers looking to relocate to Japan, and will help you get set up in Japan, including arranging temporary accommodation for you, and helping you to secure a permanent residence.
+We hire international software developers not yet based in Japan.
+You’ll have the option to work from your own country, or if you’d like to relocate here, we will help you get set up in Japan, including arranging temporary accommodation for you, and helping you to secure a permanent residence.
 See “Our response to COVID-19” for an update regarding the current situation.

 Passionate about technology

 Developers at Degica are passionate about their craft.
 To foster innovation, we have a monthly open hack day, where you can work on whatever you want.
 It could be something like trying a new programming language or tool, but sometimes developers create totally new tools, which become adopted by the company.